FancyInnovations/FancyDocs/README.md

 Then open your browser and navigate to `http://localhost:3001`.

 The markdown files are located in the `content/docs/` directory.
 You can edit these files to update the documentation.

+# Migration from old docs

+Things to consider when migrating from the old docs to the new docs:
+- Change file extensions from `.md` to `.mdx`
+- Remove first heading and put title in the frontmatter
+- Replace all callouts